 Maybe you have a “menu” of real estate services that you offer — buying for cash, selling on the MLS, listing homes, etc. But just because you offer all of those services doesn’t mean you should offer all of them to everyone.

-Instead, determine the service that would most benefit the seller and only offer that service to them (unless it later becomes clear that some other service would be more fitting).
+Instead, determine the service that would benefit the seller and only offer it to them (unless it later becomes clear that some other service would be more fitting).

 You’re the expert, after all.

-And they want to know your opinion about what they should “order”.
+And they want your opinion about what they should “order.”
 Tell them your recommendation and leave your other services on the bench.

 6. Extract Information

-This next tip comes from Steve Trang, real estate investor, agent, and creator of “The Perfect Seller Appointment Scoring System“ (which you can get access to inside our free guide!).
+This next tip comes from Steve Trang, real estate investor, agent, and creator of “The Perfect Seller Appointment Scoring System“ (which you can access inside our free guide!).

-In the last tip, we talked about offering the seller something that fits their specific situation.
+In the last tip, we discussed offering the seller something that fits their situation.

 But that’s not something you’ll be able to do until you’ve asked questions and extracted pertinent information.